-UNSW gives college students exclusive access to Pfizer jab - Honi Soit
+UNSW gives on-campus residents exclusive access to Pfizer jab - Honi Soit

-UNSW gives college students exclusive access to Pfizer jab
+UNSW gives on-campus residents exclusive access to Pfizer jab

 It is unclear why college students have been given priority access to the vaccine.

-Note: Editors’ Note: This article was updated on 4 August 2021 8:52pm to amend references to colleges to on-campus accommodation and to reflect the fact that on-campus residents living in close quarters are at risk of COVID.